 The probation period can last between six months to three years and is required to comply with certain conditions as stipulated by the Court.
 The Court can impose additional conditions of probation such as the Community Service Order, the Weekend Detention Order, the Detention Order and the Periodic Training Order.

-MSF Probation Officers will supervise and support the probationers through their Probation Order.
+The Ministry of Sosial and Family Development (MSF) Probation Officers will supervise and support the probationers through their Probation Order.
 The Probation Officer will help the probationers work through the problems that led to the offence.

 For more information please refer to the Attorney General’s Chambers, State Court and from this article from the Deputy Director & Chief Probation Officer, Ministry of Community Development and Sports.

 For inquiries on criminal offences in Singapore or if looking for a criminal lawyer in Singapore, contact Ray Louis Law Corporation at +65-9090 8288.